emilkowalski/vaul/README.md

 `setBackgroundColorOnScale`: When `false` we don't change body's background color when the drawer is open. `true` by default.

+`defaultOpen`: Opened by default, still reacts to `open` state changes.

 `[data-vaul-no-drag]`: When interacting with an element with this data attribute, the drawer won't be dragged.

 ### Controlled Drawer